 Students whose LUS indicates a language other than English and possible language barriers are referred back to the EL teacher for additional screening using the DESE-adopted screening tool for determining the level of English language proficiency.
-All EL Teachers in HSD have trained annually on administering the WIDA Online Screener and Kindergarten Screener.
+All EL Teachers in HSD have trained annually on administering the WIDA Online Screener, Kindergarten Screener, and Missouri's Newcomer Screener Kit.
 The screening results are used to identify students eligible for EL services and assist in selecting a program placement that meets the students' needs.

 The district will complete the screening process within 30 calendar days of the first day of school or, for students who enroll after the first day, within 15 calendar days of the student's enrollment.
 The following table breaks down identification based on student criteria.